 By sensory stimulation, I mean smell, taste, sight, etc. Salmon will bite on presentations that look, smell, or taste like something they used to eat or maybe crave.
 I don’t think anyone truly knows why a salmon will bite cured salmon eggs, but there are a few theories:

 - Salmon eggs may trigger instincts to keep eggs from leaving the spawning area

 - May trigger competitive instinct to kill rival eggs

-- May trigger based on taste or smell of something they want to put in their mouths, even if they cannot eat it as many times egg cures are based on krill, shrimp, sulfites and other goodies.
+- May trigger based on the taste or smell of something they want to put in their mouths, even if they cannot eat it as many times egg cures are based on krill, shrimp, sulfites, and other goodies.

 Corkies and yarn with scents on them basically imitate an egg cluster moving downstream.